Sheffield United Charity Policy

 - The season is closed and therefore the request cannot be processed in time to meet the required deadline.

-- There is insufficient written evidence to support the request, such as no postal address is included.
+- There is insufficient written evidence to support the request (see above).